parsimonhi/animHanzi/README.md

 # animHanzi

 1) Description

-animHanzi is a set of tools to draw "animated" hanzi (chinese characters) that have the same look as in kanjiVG (japanese characters).
+AnimHanzi is a set of tools to draw "animated" hanzi (chinese characters) that have the same look as in kanjiVG (japanese characters).

 2) Related work

 kanjiVG:  https://github.com/KanjiVG/kanjivg.

 3) Licence

 AnimHanzi - Copyright 2016 - François Mizessyn

 This work is distributed under the conditions of the Creative Commons Attribution-Share Alike 3.0 Licence.
 This means you are free: